russellt-cc/cp490-noodlewall-API-PHP/README.txt

-This doc defines the api calls and their uses, with an example of each
+This doc defines the api calls and their uses

     FILES